MPFEConsultancy/mpfeconsultancy.github.io/drafts/_posts/2020-06-01-cloud-computing.md

 The three major cloud computing providers are Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform (GCP).

-##
+## AWS

-What is AWS
+What is AWS?

 ## Azure

-What is Azure
+What is Azure?

 ## Google Cloud

-What is Google Cloud
+What is Google Cloud?